-Sometimes the specialized terms related to certification for ecclesial ministry, as well as certification itself, can be confusing.
+Sometimes the specialized terms related to ministry formation, or certification for ecclesial ministry, as well as certification itself, can be confusing.
 While what follows is neither an exhaustive nor authoritative list of questions and answers, they can provide clarity to common questions about certification and the work of the USCCB Subcommittee on Certification for Ecclesial Ministry & Service.
 Additional information can be found in our glossary of terms.

 What is certification for ministry?

 Certification for a specialized ministerial role in leadership or is achieved by a candidate gaining competency and skills in that role which can be regularly evaluated and acknowledged by an authorized committee of an organization, diocese or similar program.
 That competency is based on established criteria and standards.
 Candidates who receives certification are judged to have adequately demonstrated that they have met the standards and competencies of the diocese, organization or program.
 They are granted formal recognition of certification for a stipulated period of time, with the option to renew it.